paladium/taskr/README.md

 Just run
 ```
-./taskr -m "Working on a new project"
+./taskr -t "Working on a new project"
 ```
 To add new task to backlog